gsstudios/Guideline/pages/03.linux/01.manjaro-linux/02.howto/03.recommendation/docs.md

     sudo pacman -S yaourt && yaourt -S yay && sudo pacman -Rs yaourt It’s just quicker.

 If you are using the KDE version, we recommend disabling “Baloo” (the indexing service for KDE).
+Baloo checks for files stored on the system, however this can be very resource consuming, and hence can degrade system performance.

 Terminal command is: